ASP.NET MVC Folder and File Structure

 The Content Folder of an MVC application is used to store the static files such as the image files, CSS files, and icons files.
 When we create an MVC 5 application, by default the bootstrap.css, Site.css, and bootstrap.min.css files are included by the visual studio as shown in the image below.

 The Controllers Folder in MVC application is used to contains all the controllers of your application.
-The Controller is basically a class which is inherited from the base Controller class.
+The Controller is basically a class that is inherited from the base Controller class.
 The name of the Controller should end with the word “Controller”.
-It is this class which actually handles the user’s request and returns a response.
-In our upcoming articles, we will discuss the controllers in details.
+It is this class that actually handles the user’s request and returns a response.
+In our upcoming articles, we will discuss the controllers in detail.

 The Fonts folder of an MVC application contains the custom font files that are required for the application.